Antidiarrheal Medicines – OTC Relief for Diarrhea

-- Pain relievers or cold medicines.
+Also ask your healthcare provider before taking bismuth subsalicylate if you take pain relievers or cold medicines.
 These medicines may contain aspirin, which is a salicylate.
-You may get too much salicylate if you take more than 1 of these medicines at a time.
+You may get too much salicylate if you take more than one of these medicines at a time.

 When should I contact my healthcare provider?